HubSpot/Singularity/Docs/development/ui.md

 ## Developer overview

-SingularityUI is a static app that relies on SingularityService for its data.
+SingularityUI is a single page webapp that relies on SingularityService for its data.

 The app is built using Gulp (i.e. compiling CoffeeScript, etc), with npm being used to manage its dependencies (e.g. jQuery, Backbone).